Children's Arena: Events

 National Children's Film Festival conducted by Children's Film Society of India (CFI) on 7 April 2017, was a three-day children's film festival that hosted 40,000 students with a concept of Little Directors.

 Patriotic film festival was held on the event of 70th Independence day of India.
 Films like Chak De India, I am Kalam and Border were shown on this occasion.

 The Vizag Tech Summit will take place on February 16–17, 2023.

 Transport

-Children arena is located 2 km from Dwaraka Bus station Complex.
+Children arena is located 2 km from the Dwaraka Bus station Complex.
 State run APSRTC bus services from various parts of the city.